 “Those warnings [on the labels] give you a pretty strong indication that maybe there are some pretty serious chemicals in this product,” Geller said.
 “I might want to think twice about using it.”

-“These chemicals are very harsh, and can be caustic and corrosive,” Geller said.
+“These chemicals are very harsh and can be caustic and corrosive,” Geller said.
 “They can burn the skin and eyes, can blind, and can be corrosive to the respiratory tract.
 The vapors can irritate the lungs and can actually exacerbate or trigger an asthma attack.
 A lot of the chemicals used have been known to actually be capable of causing asthma.”

 Oven cleaners aren’t the only cleaning products bringing scary-sounding chemicals into your home.
-Luckily, baking soda is just one of many all-natural cleaning tip and tricks you can use to keep your home safe.
+Luckily, baking soda is just one of many all-natural cleaning tips and tricks you can use to keep your home safe.